curl/curl/docs/CODE_REVIEW.md

 ## Documentation

-New features or changes to existing functionality **must** be accompanied with updated documentation.
+New features or changes to existing functionality **must** be accompanied by updated documentation.
 Submitting that in a separate follow-up pull request is not OK.
 A code review must also verify that the submitted documentation update matches the code submission.